-Presently, if you try to update Windows 10 manually or by using the Configuration Manager or WSUS, you might run into some trouble.
+If you tried updating Windows 10 manually or by using the Configuration Manager or WSUS, you might have run into some trouble.

 That’s because the common rule is that you need to run Service Stack Updates (SSU) and only then run the Cumulative Updates (CU).
 And not only that but you need to match the correct SSU with the corresponding CU.

-Microsoft is always on the move to simplify the updates process but this time they might have something really good by bundling the SSU and CU together in a single package.
+Microsoft is always on the move to simplify the updates process and last year in September, they announced that they will bundlee the SSU and CU together in a single package.